lucapescatore88/WaveformAnalysis/README.md

 5. Place the data directory in a local folder
 6. Run the analysis

-Points 1 to 3 can be done with the automatised data taking scripts.
+Points 1 to 3 can be done with the automatised data taking scripts into OscilloscopeControl.

 ROOT is necessary: -> root.cern.ch